go-shiori/shiori/README.md

 # Shiori

 Shiori is a simple bookmarks manager written in Go language.
-You can use it as command line application (like [`buku`](https://github.com/jarun/Buku)) or as web application (like [Pocket](https://getpocket.com//) or [Pinterest](https://www.pinterest.com/)).
+Intended as a simple clone of [Pocket](https://getpocket.com//).
+You can use it as command line application or as web application.
 This application is distributed as a single binary, which make it can be installed and used easily.

 ![Screenshot](https://raw.githubusercontent.com/RadhiFadlillah/shiori/master/screenshot.png)